leezythu/UCTR/readme.md

 ## ⚡️ Quickstart

 We experiment on four benchmarks: TAT-QA, WiKiSQL, SEM-TAB-FACTS and FEVEROUS, and we provide scripts for data generation and model training in the corresponding directory.

+Since some of the open-source repositories we use have no license, we can't upload them here directly.
+You may need to clone them yourself following the instructions.

 ##  🏰 Resources